talutahelan-star/ispconfig-advanced-jailkit-tools/README.md

 4. **Optional Standalone Tools:** Copy the contents of `optional-dtach-wrappers/` to `/usr/local/bin/` and make them executable.
 These are absolutely safe scripts which wrap the `dtach` program, they are optionally about to be added to the user's jails.
 If you choose to install them, obviously you need `dtach` also.
 Installation of which is explained in "Manual Server Configurations (Required TODOs) -> point 4".

-If you encounter any issues please write to me at @
 ---

 ## ⚙️ Manual Server Configurations (Required TODOs)